 What is State, Local and Municipal Litigation Law?

-Sometimes harm caused by your government’s missteps or intentional actions can be addressed in the legal system through municipal law.
+Sometimes harm caused by your government’s missteps or intentional actions can be addressed in the legal system through municipal litigation.
+Like other tort cases, a lawsuit against the government might involve personal injury or premises liability.
+Other cases may involve civil rights violations.
 This overview discusses limitations you will need to keep in mind when considering whether you want to pursue legal action against your state or local government.

-You are generally permitted to sue any person or business that is responsible for your injuries, and that includes city and state governments.
-That said, it is a little more complicated to bring a lawsuit against a government entity because of sovereign immunity.
+You are generally permitted to sue any person or business that is responsible for your injuries, and that includes local governments.
+That said, it is a little more complicated to bring a lawsuit against a government entity because of more stringent requirements.
+The county or city attorney will advise and represent the local government in court, and it is very wise to seek your own legal counsel if you are considering legal action against the municipality.

-If it has been determined that your local government can be held liable for your injuries, there are still a couple other considerations that should be addressed before you file suit.
-While the specifics can vary by jurisdictions, you should generally be aware of notice requirements and statutes of limitations.
+While the specifics can vary by jurisdiction, you should generally be aware of notice requirements and statutes of limitations.

-Some jurisdictions require you to file a “notice of claim,” which lays out the circumstances that led to your injuries, the nature of your injuries (including whether they are financial or physical) and the amount you are seeking in damages.
-There are also likely requirements about who you need to include and where the notice should be filed.
+Some jurisdictions require you to file a “notice of claim.”
+This document lays out the circumstances that led to your injuries, the nature of your injuries (including whether they are financial or physical), and the amount you are seeking in damages.
+It’s important to check the statutory requirements about who you need to include in the notice and where the notice should be filed, though typically you will be required to address it to the public entity or individual who caused you harm.

 Statute of Limitations